-This study, led by a pluri-disciplinary team of researchers coming from geophysics, psychology and geography, builds on previous results (Devès, 2015; Grasland et al., 2016; Le Texier & al., 2016) to address the following question: in a globalized world, can we find systematic trends in how the international news published by daily newspapers covers earthquake events?
+This study, led by a multidisciplinary team of researchers from geophysics, psychology and geography backgrounds, builds on previous results (Devès, 2015; Grasland et al., 2016; Le Texier et al., 2016) to address the following question: in a globalized world, can we find systematic trends in how the international news published by daily newspapers covers earthquake events?

-By 'international news', we mean news published by daily newspapers about foreign countries or, in practical terms, news published by newspapers through specific RSS flows entitled "international" or "world".
-Many hypotheses about the rules governing the international news flow were formulated more than 50 years ago (Galtung & Ruge, 1965; Östgaard, 1965) and verified by empirical studies concerning the unequal salience of countries in the media and the effects of size, proximity and the preference for elite countries or negative news (Peterson, 1981; Kim & Barnett, 1996; Wu, 2000).
-The development of new forms of electronic communication has not modified the rules previously observed, and recent works confirmed that the circulation of international news is still very influenced by cultural factors such as language and physical factors such as the distance between the location of the media and the location of events (Segev, 2016; Grasland et al., 2016).
+By "international news", we mean news published by daily newspapers about foreign countries or, in practical terms, news published by newspapers through specific RSS flows entitled "international" or "world".
+Many hypotheses about the rules governing the international news flow were formulated more than 50 years ago (Galtung and Ruge, 1965; Östgaard, 1965) and verified by empirical studies concerning the unequal salience of countries in the media and the effects of size, proximity and the preference for elite countries or negative news (Peterson, 1981; Kim and Barnett, 1996; Wu, 2000).
+The development of new forms of electronic communication has not modified the previously observed rules, and recent works have confirmed that the circulation of international news is still very influenced by cultural factors such as language and physical factors such as the distance between the location of the media and the location of events (Segev, 2016; Grasland et al., 2016).
 However, the salience of countries is generally manifested over a mixture of heterogeneous events, and some authors have focused on subsets of events that are either mentioned or ignored by the media.
-The eventoriented approach is based on a selection of foreign news related to a specific topic for which it is possible to define a finite and possibly objective list of events occurring in the "real" world.
+The event-oriented approach is based on a selection of foreign news related to a specific topic for which it is possible to define a finite and possibly objective list of events occurring in the "real" world.
 One of the most interesting areas of research from this perspective is the study of the media coverage of earthquakes, for which objective measures of the magnitude or victims are regularly published.
-It is thus possible to analyze the level of newsworthiness according to the general laws postulated by Galtung and its followers (Galtung & Ruge, 1965; Harcup & O'Neill, 2001, 2017; Wu, 2000) and their specific application to earthquake media coverage (Koopmans & Vliegenthart, 2010).
-Examining the news media coverage of more than 900 earthquakes, Le Texier et al. (2016) showed that the event severity (reported in the press as a moment magnitude) affected the volume of media coverage following a power law.
-Studying the dynamics of public interest in major earthquakes using Google Trends, Tan & Maharjan (2018) find that the duration and search peak vary with the death toll and damage but not with the earthquake magnitude.
-Earle et al. (2010) found the same pattern for the 2009 Mw 4.3 Morgan Hill (California) earthquake using Twitter data, in a period of only a dozen minutes.
+Thus, it is possible to analyze the level of newsworthiness according to the general laws postulated by Galtung and its followers (Galtung and Ruge, 1965; Harcup and O'Neill, 2001, 2017; Wu, 2000) and their specific application to earthquake media coverage (Koopmans and Vliegenthart, 2010).
+Examining the news media coverage of more than 900 earthquakes, Le Texier et al. (2016) showed that the event severity (reported in the press as a moment magnitude, $M{\rm w}$ affected the volume of media coverage following a power law.
+Studying the dynamics of public interest in major earthquakes using Google Trends, Tan and Maharjan (2018) found that the duration and search peak vary with the death toll and damage but not with the earthquake magnitude.
+Earle et al. (2010) found the same pattern for the 2009 $M{\rm w}$ 4.3 Morgan Hill (California) earthquake using Twitter data, from a period of only a dozen minutes.